Write C# code

 - Other client applications.

-DB2 for i remains the system of record, while applications are built using modern .NET development standards and tooling.
+DB2 for i remains the system of record, while applications benefit from the development, tooling and automation standards of the entire .NET ecosystem.

 Yes.

-The NTi EF Core extension relies on the .NET runtime and the provider itself, allowing it to run in standard .NET environments.
+The NTi EF Core extension relies on the .NET runtime and the NTi provider itself, making it compatible with the standard execution environments of the .NET world.

 Applications using EF Core with NTi can run on: